jackspirou/clientjs/README.md

 **Device information and digital fingerprinting written in *pure JavaScript*.**

-ClientJS is a JavaScript library that makes digital fingerprinting easy, while also exposing all the browser data points used in generating fingerprints.
+ClientJS is a JavaScript library that makes digital fingerprinting easy, while also exposing all the browser data-points used in generating fingerprints.

-If you want to fingerprint the browser of your users, you ***probably*** also want to record other information, such as screen resolution, operating system, browser type, device type, and more.
+If you want to fingerprint browsers, you ***probably*** also interested in other client-based information, such as screen resolution, operating system, browser type, device type, and more.

 These are the three things that make ClientJS different from other fingerprinting libraries: